optittm/survey-back-api/README.md

 ## Requirements

-This tool works with `python3:8`.\
+This tool works with `Python 3.11`.\
-You can dockerized it if you want.
+You can dockerize it if you want.

 ## Documentation

 Please refer to the following documentation for detailed information about the Survey back-end API: